Punch Fear in the Face!

 She just went from being a company to build a cause.
 Even more, her customers understand she is on a mission.

 Today I would like to help you create the most impact in the least amount of time while making the most revenue possible.
 This doesn’t just happen.
 It isn’t just luck.
-Success is planned and luck is for those that are prepared when opportunity hits.
+Success is planned and luck is for those that are prepared when the opportunity hits.

 If you work for a company or someone else:

-The greatest challenge in working for someone else is that you don’t have time freedom to do whatever you want.
+The greatest challenge in working for someone else is that you don’t have the time freedom to do whatever you want.
 However, what you do while in the cubicle or at the job is up to you in how you manage.
 The way I see it is that you are a company inside a company.
 Are you running the company the leanest and smartest way possible?

 - There is one discipline you can implement immediately for instant results: Check your email twice daily.
 If you use your time on tasks that make you more revenue and get the tasks done that increase that revenue, you will spend less time managing communication.
 Only 20% of the email you check actually requires a response.
-If that is the case, why are we spending all day checking email?
+If that is the case, why are we spending all day checking emails?
 Checking email isn’t a job.
 It’s a tool.
 The same goes for social media: If it isn’t producing you a dollar why are you spending your time and hours on something that doesn’t produce you a value?
 Reallocate these hours to producing projects and strategies that pay a return financially and with impact.

 - The moment you have momentum and are crushing your quota and numbers, ask to work remotely one day per week from your boss.
 As long as you keep hitting your numbers and exceed them, ask for an additional day.
-Pretty soon, if you are over exceeding on your results you can move to working remotely.
+Pretty soon, if you are over exceeding your results you can move to working remotely.
 You might come in one day per week.
 The ultimate goal: Turn your W-2 into a 1099.
 Now your company job has become your customer and you are a consultant.
-The motivation of these decisions is not based on “amount of time spent”.
+The motivation of these decisions is not based on the “amount of time spent”.
 They are based on “results”.
 If you can produce the same results in two days rather than five, why would you trade your time for dollars at a job that doesn’t have your heart in it?
-The reason most won’t ask for this is because they are afraid of being replaced or fired.
+The reason most won’t ask for this is that they are afraid of being replaced or fired.
 The greatest mistake is not knowing “why” you want this.
 If you were to tell your boss.
 “I am looking to exceed my goals here in this career because I look to give my earnings to my charity causes.
 As long as I exceed the expectations in this position my desire would be to work at least two days a week from my home office.
 If I continue to exceed the goals, I would hope to work remotely three to four days a week”.

 If you work for yourself: